Military-style semi-automatic firearms: 2019 ban

-Following this attack, gun law reforms were announced almost immediately, and at 3pm on the 21st of March almost all semi-automatic rifles were banned.
+Following this attack, gun law reforms were announced almost immediately, and at 3 pm on 21 March almost all semi-automatic rifles were banned.
 All magazines over 10 rounds were banned, and in particular centerfire semi-automatic weapons were banned.
 Such guns must be confirmed by an act of parliament before 30 June 2020 or they will be revoked.
 A gun buyback has been offered.